Fatemeh-Farnaghizadeh/PyTorch_Projects/pytorch_visualization_tensorboard/README.md

 # For using TensorBoard in pytorch:
 - Install TensorBoard: pip install tensorboard
-- Run tTensorBoard: tensorboard --logdir=run
+- Run TensorBoard: tensorboard --logdir=run